 You can earn 1 RBC Rewards point for every dollar you spend.
 In addition, there are no blackout periods or seat restrictions – ever!

 For Visa lovers, the RBC Avion Visa Infinite offers plenty of different ways to use points for travel.
-But in this case, it’s what each point is worth that matters.
-And you’ve got a few high-value options at your disposal with RBC Rewards.
+But in this case, what each point is worth matters.
+And you’ve got a few high-value options with RBC Rewards.
 The best way, though, is with the Air Travel Redemption chart.
 You can fly to a set zone for a set amount of points.
 Below is a summary of the worth of each point.

 Type of Flight: Long-haul Canada & US (not including Alaska & Hawaii)